|

 are acceptable.

-Nature of Award - The Irving Fisher Award consists of a cash
+Nature of Award - The ODE Graduate Research Award consists of a cash

-prize of $1500, and submission of the paper to The American Economist (at the
+prize of $2000 and submission of the paper to The American Economist.

-Selection Process: The Fisher/Taussig Selection Committee determines the annual winner of the Fisher Award.
+Selection Process: The Award Selection Committee determines the annual winner of the ODE Graduate Research Award.
 The committee is selected by the Vice-President of Competitions each year.

-Award Announcement - The winner is determined by December 15, and is announced at the ASSA meetings in January and is published on the ODE website.
+Award Announcement - The winner is determined by December 1 and is announced at the ASSA meetings in January.
+It is also published on the ODE website.
+The award is presented during the ODE Chapter Advisor Reception at the ASSA meetings.

 or recent graduate in economics submitting the best article in any